 Basketball Coaching - Pre-game PreparationBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-This is what seems to work for us (high school level).
+It's a routine...This is what seems to work for us (high school level).
 Your approach could be different and if you coach a youth or AAU team most likely will be more simple.
-But the key is to have a standard routine.
-We follow this routine, and do these same things for every game, whether we are on the road or at home.
+But the key is to have a standard routine that you do every game, whether on the road or at home.

-Then the coaches enter the locker room (all players should be dressed and taped) and we have our pre-game meeting (about 10 minutes).
+Then the coaches enter the locker room (all players are dressed and ready) and we have our pre-game meeting (about 10 minutes).
 Make sure you have a clipboard, marker pen and eraser.
 Then we take the floor.
 If there is a preceding game, our players will go to the locker room a few minutes into the second half, and the coaches will enter at the end of the third quarter.

 Things to do before the gameThere are routine tasks before each game.
-You can designate much of this to your assistants, or managers, giving you time to visit with the refs and opposing coaches.
+You can designate much of this to your assistants, giving you time to visit with the refs and opposing coaches.

-- Have an assistant get the opponent's starting line-up from the scorer's table.
-Assign the defensive player match-ups (if man-to-man defense).
-The assistant can then write the names of the starters on the clipboard along with the number of the player they will be defending, and can then inform the starters (while they are doing their warm-up drills), who they will be guarding, rather that just "matching-up" around the center-jump circle.
+- Review with your assistants the starting lineup and defensive match-ups, substitution patterns, and any special strategies for this game.
+An assistant can write the names of the starters on the clipboard along with the number of the player they will be defending.
+He/she can inform the starters (while they are warming up) who they will be guarding, rather that just matching-up around the center-jump circle.